One thing you need to get right in business is knowing how to treat your customers as professionally as possible.

 2. Practice confidentiality

-As a business, you must practice confidentiality in your dealings with your customers.
+As a business, to treat customers professionally, you must practice confidentiality in your dealings.

 If you do not, you might end up with angry customers, and you may also end up breaking various data protection rules that could see you hit with a huge fine and lots of bad PR.